-- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO.
+- Implement BMPs and track progress of BMP implementation, as described in the SMPP. - Enforce WDO in ensuring that all applicable developments regulated pursuant to the WDO.

-- Village of Barrington Hills continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - Village of Barrington Hills continues to enforce the WDO.
+- The MS4 continues to implement the BMPs described in its SMPP and to track progress in implementing its stormwater management program. - The MS4 continues to enforce the WDO in ensuring that all applicable developments are regulated pursuant to the WDO.

-Implement BMPs and track progress of BMP implementation, as described in the SMPP.
+• Implement BMPs and track progress of BMP implementation, as described in the SMPP.